agossouema2011/WCEBleedGenChallenge/README.md

 <b>Notes:</b>
 - Our github code is composed of two folders "Classification" and "Detection" containing respectively the classification and detection codes.
 - All the codes are written in python.
-- For the classification we use a pretrained <b>ResNet152</b> and finetuned it on our dataset.
-We chosed <b>ResNet152</b> because it is more robust to error and achieves better performance on image classification.
-In addition <b>ResNet152</b> will suit even when the dataset increases and becomes bigger.
+- For the classification we used a pretrained <b>ResNet152</b> and finetuned it on our dataset.
+We chosed <b>ResNet152</b> because through the state-of-the art, it is more robust to error and achieves better performance over ResNet18,ResNet34, ResNet50 and ResNet101 on image classification.
+In addition <b>ResNet152</b> will still suit even when our dataset increases and becomes bigger.
 - For the classification we used 3-k folds cross-validations and trained at 30 Epochs for each fold round.
 - For the detection, we used <b>YOLO7</b> which gives more performance.
 - All the model weight and plots for classification are saved in the sub folder "outputs" which is in the "Classification" folder.